sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 sample came”.
 Up to this point, it is been a distinction without a difference.
 Regardless of whether you are describing a sample or drawing inferences about the population, the mean is calculated exactly the same way.
-Not so for the variance, or the standard deviation, or for many other measures besides.
+Not so for the variance, or the standard deviation, or for many other measures.
 What I outlined to you initially (i.e., take the actual average, and thus divide by *N*) assumes that you literally intend to calculate the variance of the sample.
 Most of the time, however, you are not terribly interested in the